 Otherwise, IKs are made from a cheaper but stiffer PVC-coated fabrics or more expensive [poly]urethane, the latter like Incept, Alpacka packrafts and a few more listed below.
 Remember, this is not pure PVC plastic film with the pool toy and Slackraft connotations of poor durability, but PVC coated onto a nylon or polyester fabric base, just like hypalon.
 The difference is like a tent made out of a plastic bag; light and waterproof yes, durable no. Or a tent made of normal woven fabric with a PU waterproofing coating: much more durable.

-In environmental terms, PVC has become a bit of a dirty word (Greenpeace report) which is why Innova (Gumotex) in the US make such a song and dance about their Swing IKs not being made from PVC.
-It’s notable that when an IK maker like Sea Eagle describes their hull material as ‘1100 Decitex Reinforced’ or ‘1000 denier fabric with a high ripstop capability’, the missing letters are ‘PVC‘ because mentioning it has become bad for business.
-Now US vendors are required to post a warning (below) if they dare sell them in California.
+In environmental terms, PVC has become a bit of a dirty word (Greenpeace report) which is why Gumotex now make such a song and dance about their IKs not being made from PVC.
+It’s staggering to note the lengths that boat makers like Ally Canoe, Pakboat, Sea Eagle and even Aire will go to not to mention ‘PVC‘ by name.
+They will just describe hull material as ‘1100 Decitex Reinforced’ or ‘Base Fabric Denier 650/1000’, but the cells (see below) are identified as urethane.
+This because US vendors are now required to post a warning (below) if they dare sell PVC products in California.

 Rubber vs plastic

-Synthetic rubber Nitrilons and EPDM are both tough, durable and more expensive than PVC, metre for metre.
+Synthetic rubbers like Nitrilon and EPDM are both tough, durable and more expensive than PVC, metre for metre.
 On a same-sized boat they’re also more pliant and will roll up much more compactly than PVC (below right, a 4-metre Nitrilon Sunny).
 Importantly, this means creases and folds cannot develop into cracks and leaks.

 This is why Grabners, NRS MaverIKs and proper river running rafts all cost so much.
 They’ll easily outlive your pet and might be considered over-the-top for a recreational IK’ing.
 Inexpensive recreational IKs are made from PVC-coated fabrics.
 Polyurethane (PU) approaches the better characteristics of rubber and it’s likely that not all PVC is nasty, toxic crap, just as not all alloy bicycle frames are the same quality.
 In the hands of a careful owner – as opposed to the hard use from a rental- or river-running outfit – with proper care and maintenance involving anti-UV 303 protectorant (right), thoughtful handling, drying and storage, a PVC or PU IK should still last for years provided the initial material and quality of manufacture are high.
 And while suitably chunky PVC or PU IKs like my old Incept K40 are hard to fold, that stiffness translates to a more rigid and therefore faster boat on the water without needing to resort to high pressures.
 This was apparent when I first tried a K40 after running a Nitrilon rubber Sunny for years.